ethpandaops/ethereum-package/README.md

   # Defaults to 0, which means that the default size for the client will be used
   # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
   cl_client_volume_size: 0

+  # A list of tolerations that will be passed to the CL client container
+  # Example: el_tolerations:
+  # - key: "key"
+  #   operator: "Equal"
+  #   value: "value"
+  #   effect: "NoSchedule"
+  # Defaults to empty
+  el_tolerations: []

+  # A list of tolerations that will be passed to the validator container
+  # Example: el_tolerations:
+  # - key: "key"
+  #   operator: "Equal"
+  #   value: "value"
+  #   effect: "NoSchedule"
+  # Defaults to empty
+  validator_tolerations: []

+  # A list of tolerations that will be passed to the EL/CL/validator containers
+  # This is to be used when you don't want to specify the tolerations for each container separately
+  # Example: tolerations:
+  # - key: "key"
+  #   operator: "Equal"
+  #   value: "value"
+  #   effect: "NoSchedule"
+  # Defaults to empty
+  tolerations: []

   # A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
   # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node